yandex-cloud/docs/en/_includes/datalens/datalens-data-join-wrong-example.md

 ![image](../../_assets/datalens/concepts/SampleSelectorShopID.png)

-As a result, the values picked by the selector do not have any effect on chart visualization  because the widgets are linked through the `ShopID` field, and the the selector picks its values from the `ShopName` field.
+As a result, the values picked by the selector do not have any effect on chart visualization  because the widgets are linked through the `ShopID` field, and the selector picks its values from the `ShopName` field.

 {% note warning %}